spontus/arch-wireless/README.md

 1. clone the repo
 2. symlink `wireless` into `/etc/rc.d` using `ln -s`
 3. make sure `wireless` is executable using `chmod +x`
-4. create a new file called `/etc/essids` and list the essids of your networks there, eg.
+4. create a new file called `/etc/essids` and list the essids of your networks there in descending priority, eg.

 ``` bash
     homewifi